chopinrlz/powerpass/docs/aes-cmdlet-ref.md

 Gets all the information about this PowerPass deployment.
 ### OUTPUTS
 A PSCustomObject with these properties:
-* AesCryptoSourcePath : The path on disk to the AesCrypto.cs source code
+* AesCryptoSourcePath : The path on disk to the AesCrypto.cs source code for AES support
+* CommonSourcePath    : The path on disk to the PowerPass.Common.ps1 common script
+* CompressorPath      : The path on disk to the Compression.cs source code for GZip support
+* ConversionPath      : The path on disk to the Conversion.cs CLR wrappers source code
 * LockerFolderPath    : The folder where your locker is stored
 * LockerFilePath      : The absolute path to your PowerPass locker on disk
 * LockerKeyFolderPath : The folder where your locker key is stored
 * LockerKeyFilePath   : The absolute path to your PowerPass locker key file
 * Implementation      : The implementation you are using, either AES or DPAPI
+* Version             : The version number of the PowerPass module you have deployed

 You can access these properties after assigning the output of `Get-PowerPass` to a variable.
 ##### ***[Back to Top](#powerpass-cmdlet-reference-for-aes-implementation)***